dsananyev/python_practice/README.md

-Some code from codewars' katas
+Some code from codewars' katas, leetcode and other resourses